rahmanmd1/Spring-Rest-Stack/README.md

 1. @Configuration = When application starts Spring discovers the class and loads the configurations from the class.

-Install SOAPUI and play with the project (SpringCustomizeContentNegotiation-soapui-project.xml) attached here
+Install SOAPUI and play with the project (SpringCustomizeContentNegotiation-soapui-project.xml) attached here.
+FYI : SOAPUI proect is built on SOAPUI V 5.0.0

 #Useful Links
 https://dzone.com/articles/content-negotiation-using